 Investors Must Conduct Their Own Due Diligence

-Investor Tip: It’s important for an investor to understand both the PPM and Operating Agreement (also called the Company Agreement .
+Investor Tip: It’s important for an investor to understand both the real estate Private Placement Memorandum and Operating Agreement (also called the Company Agreement ).

 Business Plan vs PPM vs Prospectus